 - Apply for licenses and insurance.
 Apply for a commercial driver’s license at your local department of motor vehicles if you will be driving.
 Register your vehicles and ask about any required inspections.
 Apply for a business license at your city clerk’s office.
 Meet with an insurance agent to discuss the type and amount of insurance you’ll need.
 Ask other local cabbies about where to get the best insurance rates.

 - Search for a location.
 Choose a location with enough space for vehicle storage and a dispatcher office.
 Centrally located sites are best if you will be serving your entire city.

 - Hire drivers and other employees.
 Choose drivers who have driven taxis before and already have a Commercial Driver’s License if possible.
 Ask for copies of driving records and references from previous companies they’ve worked for.
 Only hire drivers with excellent records.
-Maybe use a criminal record check by uCheck to ensure there are no issues.
+Maybe use a criminal record check to ensure there are no issues.